prk-2023/rust_tutorials/structures_05/Structures.md

 -----------------------------

 To create a new instance of a structure, you use the `Person` keyword followed by the values for each field.
-You can do this in any order relative to the order of fields in the struct decleration:
+You can do this in any order relative to the order of fields in the struct declaration :
 Here's an example:

     ```rust